StefanVodilovski/FastAPI/README.md

  #### This route is about likes or vote system (like and disslike)

-# how to run locally
+# How to run locally
 First clone this repo by using following command
 ````